tprouvot/Salesforce-Inspector-reloaded/README.md

 ## Use Salesforce Inspector with a Connected App

-Follow steps described in [how-to documentation](https://tprouvot.github.io/Salesforce-Inspector-reloaded/how-to/#use-sf-inspector-with-a-connected-app)
+Follow steps described in [how-to documentation](https://tprouvot.github.io/Salesforce-Inspector-reloaded/how-to/#use-sf-inspector-with-a-connected-app).
+Note: you must complete these steps to use the extension in orgs where "API Access Control" is enabled.

 ## Installation